 When Joseph and Anusha Fernando were looking for a meaningful way to honor both of their mothers, who were teachers, they thought of the CNT because of its interdisciplinary educational environment and impact on the future.
+Update 1/24/20: Applications for the CNT Best Paper Award for Neurotechnology Advancement are available now and due May 1, 2020.
+Review eligibility requirements and apply here.

 Joseph Fernando has been actively involved with students at the Center for Neurotechnology (CNT) for several years.
 Fernando, a Principal Architect at arm, a CNT industry affiliate, has participated in the center’s industry seminars for students and served as a consultant and judge at classes and events such as Neural Engineering Tech Studio and the CNT Hackathon.
 So, the CNT seemed like a natural fit when he and his wife, Anusha, an actuary for the health care company Molina, thought about where they could give that would both honor family members and create a positive impact for students.